The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southeast Asia: Sandy Ferguson and Ethan Crowley of Asia Desk.

 Don’t miss

 Rattanakosin Island.
 Bangkok’s old royal district is set on what was once an island bounded by the Chao Phraya River to the west and two connecting khlongs (canals) to the east.
 The entire area can be covered on foot in a day and has no high-rise buildings or shopping malls.
 This is without a doubt Bangkok’s most interesting and exotic quarter and the site of, among other things, Wat Mahathat, the headquarters of Thailand’s largest monastic order; the Grand Palace, which includes Wat Phra Kaew (Temple of the Emerald Buddha) and Wat Pho, Bangkok’s oldest and largest wat, famous for its 50-yard-long Reclining Buddha.
-Wat Saket, in the heart of Rattanakosin Island, is a low hill crowned with a gleaming gold chedi, or stupa, dating from the Ayutthaya period (1350–1767 A.D.).
+Wat Saket, in the heart of Rattanakosin Island, is a low hill crowned with a gleaming gold chedi, or stupas, dating from the Ayutthaya period (1350–1767 A.D.).
 In the morning light, it’s a photographer’s dream.

 Don’t bother